Allegis Law Logo

 A shareholder’s securities only become eligible for QSBS after the shareholder has exercised their stock option into actual shares.
 Once stock in the company is held, the shareholder must confirm the business’s QSB qualification.
 Only an individual, a trust, or another pass-through entity is eligible to hold QSBS stock.

-From here, the stock must be held for at least five years before eligibility for the QSBS tax benefit applies.
+For stock issued on or before July 4, 2025, the stock must be held for at least five years before the QSBS tax benefit applies.
 Selling shares prior to the completion of the holding period can lead to tax liabilities.
-Once the five-year holding period has elapsed, the stockholder can sell their qualified stock, and as long as all required conditions are met, the sale amount can be shielded from up to 100 percent of federal capital gains tax.
+Once the five-year holding period ends, the stockholder can sell their qualified stock, and as long as all required conditions are met, the sale amount can be shielded from up to 100 percent of federal capital gains tax.
+For stock issued after July 4, 2025, partial exclusions of 50 or 75 percent are available at the three- and four-year marks, respectively, with the full 100 percent exclusion available at five years.

 Investor Rights

-QSBS affords employees the ability to forego up to $10 million in federal capital gains tax, but investors stand to save considerably more.
-Investors can experience QSBS protections of up to 10 times their overall investment from long-term capital gains taxes or a total of $10 million in savings, whichever is greater.
-This means that investing $10 million can lead to savings of up to $100 million in federal capital gains tax.
+For stock issued on or before July 4, 2025, QSBS affords employees the ability to forego up to $10 million in federal capital gains tax.
+For stock issued after July 4, 2025, the OBBBA raised that per-issuer cap to $15 million in federal capital gains tax, indexed for inflation beginning in 2027.
+Either way, investors stand to save considerably more.
+Investors can experience QSBS protections of up to 10 times their overall investment from long-term capital gains taxes, or a total of $10 million in savings for pre-July 4, 2025, issuances, whichever is greater.
+For stock issued after July 4, 2025, that cap increases to $15 million.

 Investors, in other words, should be very interested in whether or not the companies they invest in take full advantage of their QSBS eligibility.
 This plays out in the investor rights agreements (IRAs) that your firm creates for clients, and the specifics generally include terms like the following: